Ivanhoe to Quasimodo: How Sir Walter Scott saved Notre-Dame de Paris

 Hugo’s classic sold millions and now boasts more than a dozen film adaptations.
 As The Washington Post puts it, the novel made people care again “about the eyesore on an island in the middle of Paris”.

-While Sir Walter Scott’s supposed saving of Notre-Dame Cathedral may be by proxy, there is sufficient evidence out there to make such an assertion.
+While Sir Walter Scott’s supposed saving of Notre-Dame Cathedral may be by proxy, there is sufficient evidence out there to support the assertion.